TylorChan/Recommend-system-replication-project/readme.md

    - Then, we run Zero-shot Qwen3-4B to rerank the list of movies retrieved by Mistral.
 If you are on single-GPU platform, run ```qwen_reranker_sequential.py```.
 If you are on multi-GPU platform, run ```qwen_reranker_parallel.py```.
    - Finally, run ```evaluation.py``` to get recall and MRR of Mistral and Mistral+Qwen.

-- The pickle file will be generated during the Qwen and Mistral inference, storing the predicted movie list for late evaluation.
+- Pickle files will be generated during the Qwen and Mistral inference, storing the predicted movie list for late evaluation.